LawrencePerson/synopsys-action/README.md

 # Synopsys GitHub Action - Coverity Cloud Deployment with Thin Client

-Please note that the Synopsys Action at this time supports only the Coverity cloud deployment model (Kubernetes-based) which uses a small footprint thin client to capture the source code, and then submit an analysis job that runs on the server.
+Please note that at this time the Synopsys Action supports only the Coverity cloud deployment model (Kubernetes-based), which uses a small footprint thin client to capture the source code, then submit an analysis job that runs on the server.
 This removes the need for a large footprint (many GB) software installation in your GitHub Runner.

 **If you are using a regular (non-Kubernetes) deployment of Coverity** please see the [Coverity json-output-v7 Report Action](https://github.com/marketplace/actions/coverity-json-output-v7-report).

-On pushes, a full Coverity scan will be run and results committed to the Coverity Connect database.
+On pushes, a full Coverity scan runs and results committed to the Coverity Connect database.
-On pull requests, the scan will typically be incremental, and results will not be committed to the Coverity Connect database.
+On pull requests, the scan is typically incremental, and results are not committed to the Coverity Connect database.
 A future release of the action will provide code review feedback for newly introduced findings to the pull request.

-Before you can run a pipeline using the Synopsys Action and Coverity, you must make sure the appropriate project and stream are set in your Coverity Connect server environment.
+Before you can run a pipeline using the Synopsys Action and Coverity, make sure the appropriate project and stream are set in your Coverity Connect server environment.

 We recommend configuring sensitive data like username and password, and even URL, using GitHub secrets.